scipioni/snx/README.md

 ## reset

 Firefox settings are stored in ./firefox folder, reset it to reload environment.
-I like to set firefox "open previous windows and tabs" to restore vpn server page.

 ```
 make reset